-- Review prevailing Best Practices
+- Review prevailing Leading Practices

 In the post-Sarbanes-Oxley (SOX) healthcare environment, new emphases have been placed on corporate accountability in both accounting rules (US GAAP and IFRS) and in cost accounting.
 Both expect enhanced transparency with fixed asset management records – which generally represent the biggest line item of a hospital’s balance sheet.
 The importance of an accurate and well-documented fixed asset management record is paramount, but maintaining a reliable fixed asset inventory is a challenging, labor-intensive task for any hospital, public or private.
 Leveraging (optimizing) the hospital systems investment can:

 - Maximize maintenance effectiveness by streamlining the maintenance processes to extend the longevity of assets and improve productivity;